-Health Tips for Teens Part 2
+Health Tips for Teens

-The teenage years are a period of intense physical, emotional, mental and intellectual growth.
+The teenage years are a period of intense physical, emotional, mental, and intellectual growth.
 It’s also a time when your child develops habits that can last a lifetime.
 You can help your teenager reach optimal growth and development by instilling lifestyle habits that support a healthy and happy body.

 Health is a state of physical, mental, and social well being and not merely the absence of disease or infirmity.
 It is the key to living a productive and satisfying life.
 Our health tips for teens will help you in managing teens health

 Teens don’t always have the easiest time taking care of themselves.
-After all, they have other concerns – like dating, playing games, Chatting and schoolwork.
+After all, they have other concerns – like dating, playing games, Chatting, and schoolwork.
 But adopting a few good habits will help keep them healthy and happy not just now but as they grow into adulthood.

 You can break down the concept of health into different categories.
 These could include physical, mental, emotional, and behavioral health.
 There are things any person can do to stay healthy in these areas.
 But as a teenager, there are some things you should pay special attention to.